ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/handling-user-interactions.md

 Remember that AMP enforces best practices on the web.
 In this case, AMP is making sure that your pages are accessible to users who use assistive technologies, such as screen readers.

-Let’s see the first one:
+Let's see the first one:

 ```
 The attribute 'role' in tag ‘div' is missing or incorrect, but required by attribute 'on'.